GabrielSwallow/DWG-Optimisation/README.md

 ## Additional files
 ### API_example.py
-An example of how the julia-python API works to act as reference for future progress.
+An example of how the Julia-Python API works to act as reference for future progress.
+### Playground.jl
+A simple julia file, used in the API_example.py file to illustrate how julia functions defined in a script can be run in Python
 ### time_1d_edit.jl
 The Luna function time_1d was edited to allow for multiple plots to be made on the same figure.
 Additional functions used in DUV_comparison_plots.jl were also defined in the file.